 Gas production41.8 bcm

 Oman’s oil and gas industry has been the main driver of the country’s economic development since commercial production began in 1967.
 The nation is now the largest producer of hydrocarbons in the Middle East outside of OPEC members.
-Traditionally around 70% of the Omani state’s budget is fuelled by revenues from taxation and operations of its oil and gas production, and the sector accounts for around 30% of Oman’s GDP.
-However, the country is stressing diversification of its economic foundations using the oil and gas sector as a base under its Vision 2040 programme.
-The initiative looks to see non-oil activities provide 90% of the nation’s GDP.
+Traditionally around 70% the Omani state’s budget is fuelled by revenues from taxation and operations of its oil and gas production, and the sector accounts for around 30% of Oman’s GDP.
+The country is stressing diversification of its economic foundations using the oil and gas sector as a base under its Vision 2040 programme.
+The initiative looks to see non-oil activities take up 90% of the nation’s GDP.

 READ MOREOman’s oil and gas industry has been the main driver of the country’s economic development since commercial production began in 1967.
 The nation is now the largest…